talidemestre/easytmm/README.md

 $ source venv/bin/activate
 ```
 ### 3. Install Matlab Engine API for Python
-[MathWorks has official instruction on how to install their API for Python.](https://au.mathworks.com/help/matlab/matlab_external/get-started-with-matlab-engine-for-python.html) Due to permissions issues with Gadi, I was unable to isntall using this method.
+[MathWorks has official instruction on how to install their API for Python.](https://au.mathworks.com/help/matlab/matlab_external/get-started-with-matlab-engine-for-python.html) Due to permissions issues with Gadi, I was unable to install using this method.

 Instead, I had to copy Matlab to a local directory, and then install the engine from that directroy.
 ```